truenas/middleware/docs/userguide/freenas_sharing.rst

 Once you have a volume, create at least one share so that the storage is accessible by the other computers in your network.
 The type of share you create depends upon the operating system(s) running in your network, your security requirements, and expectations for network transfer speeds.

-Beginning with version 9.3, FreeNAS® provides an :ref:`Initial Configuration Wizard` for creating shares.
+FreeNAS® provides an :ref:`Initial Configuration Wizard` for creating shares.
 The Wizard will automatically create the correct type of dataset and permissions for the type of share, set the default permissions for the share type, and start the service needed by the share.
 It is recommended to use the Wizard to create shares, fine-tune the share settings using the instructions in the rest of this chapter if needed, then to fine-tune the default permissions from the client operating system to meet the requirements of the network.